Hoare Logic with Arrays

 Filling an Array

 Arrays have many values in them, so to use them effectively often requires loops.
-We will see in the next few examples that the aliasing problem is often avoided, or at least made easy to handle, by the fact that access to arrays is often actually performed sequentially in a loop.
+We will see in the next few examples that the aliasing problem is often avoided, or at least made easier to handle, by the fact that access to arrays is often performed with a very regular access pattern.
+Usually this is moving through the array sequentially from the start to the end.

 This program fills in the elements of an array from 0 (inclusive) to LEN (exclusive) with some value VALUE: